daraghmatthews/summerschool/README.md

 ---
 ## Notes
 - [x] Have fun!

 I will have fun - Daragh
+This is another comment